-It can be intimidating when it comes down to putting your own personal touches on your office space; however, here is a checklist with essential items that will help make designing and decorating easier.
+It can be intimidating when it comes down to putting your own personal touches on your office space; however, here is a office renovation checklist with essential items that will help make designing and decorating easier.

 Check out this list of essentials!

 1. Make Your Office a Place of Inspiration

 Whatever you decide, make sure your office interior design is motivating and energizing – this might mean keeping the space simple, using vibrant colours, and making it aesthetically pleasing.

 You can do wonders to boost employee happiness by creating a nurturing, inspiring work environment.
 During this process, your people become proud ambassadors for your brand.
 Employees who love their jobs are more likely to go the extra mile, help their peers and mentor others.

 To make the space inviting, it is essential to vary the decor.